American Century Championship: 2010s

+John Smoltz, three-time runner-up.

+John Elway, 2010 runner-up, two-time Long Drive Challenge winner, and 2012 Hole-In-One Contest winner.

 On Friday, July 16, 2010, in Round One of the 21st annual American Century Championship, Wagner and Roenick both scored 26 points each, with Tolliver trailing the leader by one point point back.
 On Saturday, July 17, in Round Two, Tolliver scored a then-record 31 points, leading after two rounds with 58 points, the most ever through the first two rounds in tournament history.
 He was followed behind by Wagner with 47 points and Quinn with 46 points.
 On Sunday, July 18, in Round Three, Tolliver was never challenged, scoring 26 points to claim his third title.
 Tolliver set the overall tournament scoring record by posting an impressive 84 total points, whilst winning the tournament by 19 points, the largest margin of victory.
 Tolliver scored 59 points in the last two rounds, the most ever through the last two rounds and any two consecutive rounds in tournament history.
 These are all tournament records.
 He finished 19 points ahead of Wagner, Elway, Romo, and former MLB pitcher John Smoltz, who were all in a four-way tie for second place with 65 points, setting the record for the most people tying for second place.

 On Friday, July 15, 2011, in Round One of the 22nd annual American Century Championship, Wagner scored 29 points with Roenick and Chandler 5 points back of the leader.
 On Saturday, July 16, in Round Two, Wagner lead after two rounds with 52 points, followed by Romo with 46 points and Chandler with 42 points.
 The highlight of the tournament came on Sunday, July 17, in Round Three, when former ice hockey player Joe Sakic made a hole-in-one with an 8 Iron from 169 yards on the par three 17th hole for the fourth hole-in-one in tournament history.
 Romo scored 31 points and Wagner scored 28 points.
 Wagner birdied the par-three 17th hole and survived a bogey on the final hole for a three-point win over Romo at the ACC.
 Wagner outscored Romo, 80–77, to become the fourth multi-time winner in the event's 22-year history.
 Wagner's 80 points scored in a single tournament is the fourth most ever.
 Roenick and Chandler tied for third place scoring 66 points each.